 I’m honestly not sure if I love the cookie dough or the actual baked cookies more, but either way…it’s all cookies, all the time up in this house!

-You can use any variety of m&m candies that you like.
-I normally go for the classic, but the peanut or peanut butter are pretty great too!
+M&M’s – You can use any variety you prefer.
+We normally go for the classic, but peanut butter are also good!

 More peanut butter favorites:

 Peanut butter is one of my favorite foods to eat and bake with.

 Give these chocolate peanut butter no bake cookies a try on days when you don’t want to turn on the oven.

 These chocolate waffles are topped with melty peanut butter!

 This peanut butter 7 layer bar is so rich and flavorful!

 My doggies love peanut butter too, so I made them some peanut butter banana dog treats.

 - Preheat oven to 350 degrees and line a cookie sheet with parchment paper.